-GNYHA has assembled a coalition of architects, engineers, and builders to help hospitals and other health care facilities identify and evaluate unused space that can be quickly activated to increase surge capacity to treat COVID-19 patients.
+GNYHA and the Continuing Care Leadership Coalition (CCLC) has assembled a coalition of architects, engineers, and builders to help hospitals and other health care facilities identify and evaluate unused space that can be quickly activated to increase surge capacity to treat COVID-19 patients.
 Below, please find information about how to request support from the Taskforce.

 New York Governor Andrew Cuomo announced that New York State will need as many as 140,000 acute care and intensive care unit beds within 14 to 21 days.
 Given the magnitude of this challenge, GNYHA’s Surge Space Capacity Taskforce is available to rapidly assess sites and match them to their maximum potential bed count and appropriate acuity level.